 The Survey on the Unmet Needs of Patients Living with Oesophageal or Gastric Cancer

-With your help we can all make a difference for gastric/oesophageal cancer patients.
+Thank you to all those who participated – with your help we will be using the results to make a difference for gastric/oesophageal cancer patients.

 In 2015 EuropaColon, now Digestive Cancers Europe began actively to work more with other digestive cancers.
 We began first in pancreatic cancer and already support many activities taking place across Europe.
 Our second step was to look at oesophageal and gastric cancers.
 Both cause considerable difficulties to citizens across Europe as more and more people are diagnosed with either of these cancers.